 Top of the page

-Traditional Chinese medicine is a system of medicine partly based on the idea that an energy, called qi (say "chee"), flows along pathways in the body called meridians.
-In this belief, if the flow of qi along these meridians is blocked or unbalanced, illness can occur.
-In China, doctors have practiced traditional Chinese medicine for thousands of years, and it is gaining in popularity in many Western countries.
+Traditional Chinese medicine (TCM) is a system of medicine partly based on the idea that an energy, called chi (say "chee"), flows along pathways in the body called meridians.
+According to TCM, if the flow of chi along these meridians is blocked or unbalanced, illness can occur.
+In China, doctors have practiced TCM for thousands of years.

-Some people use traditional Chinese medicine to treat problems such as asthma, allergies, and infertility.
-Traditional Chinese medicine doctors may use several types of treatment to restore qi balance.
+Some people use traditional Chinese medicine (TCM) for problems such as asthma, allergies, and infertility.
+TCM doctors may use several therapies to restore chi balance.

-Like conventional medicines, traditional Chinese herbal medicines may also cause side effects, trigger allergic reactions, or interact with other prescription and non-prescription medicines or natural health products.
+Traditional Chinese herbal medicines, like other medicines, may also cause side effects, trigger allergic reactions, or interact with other prescription and non-prescription medicines or natural health products.
 Before you use any traditional Chinese therapies, be sure to tell your medical doctor about any prescription, non-prescription, or other natural health products you are taking.

 Author: Healthwise Staff